 Cheapest non-owner car insurance companies in New York

-The cheapest non-owner car insurance in New York is from GEICO, with an average rate of $221.
-The second most affordable option in New York is Erie Insurance, with an average rate of $298.
+GEICO offers the lowest non-owner car insurance rates in New York, with an average cost of $221.
+The next most affordable option is Erie Insurance, which has an average rate of $298.

-The table below shows the most affordable non-owner car insurance companies in New York.
+The table below lists the most budget-friendly non-owner car insurance companies in New York.

 CompanyAverage annual premiumAverage monthly premium